IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``curl -X PUT -d 'LibraScholar SWAT Team <support@librascholar.edu>' http://localhost:8080/api/admin/settings/:SystemEmail``

 Note that only the email address is required, which you can supply without the ``<`` and ``>`` signs, but if you include the text, it's the way to customize the name of your support team, which appears in the "from" address in emails as well as in help text in the UI.
+If you don't include the text, the installation name (see :ref:`Branding Your Installation`) will appear in the "from" address.

 Please note that if you're having any trouble sending email, you can refer to "Troubleshooting" under :doc:`installation-main`.